 Medicare Part A

-Every Medicare beneficiary will begin their Medicare journey with “Original Medicare.”
+Every Medicare beneficiary will begin their Medicare journey with “Original Medicare” when they are turning 65 or become eligible.
 Original Medicare comprises of Medicare Part A and Medicare Part B. Part A is responsible for hospital visit coverage.
 Most people are automatically enrolled in Part A when they become eligible for Medicare.

 Part A covers hospital care, skilled nursing facility care, nursing home care, hospice, and home health services.
 In most cases, a doctor, pharmacist, or specialist will have to prescribe a certain treatment or service and provide proof that it is medically necessary before Medicare will cover it.